smurve/yainn/src/main/scala/org/smurve/yainn/experiments/Design_and_Architecture.md

 ### The Layer concept
 In the entire code base we're using the trait [Layer](../components/Layer.scala) that - amongst others implements the following methods:
 ```
+trait Layer {
+    ...
     def fp ( x: T): T
     def fbp(x: T, yb: T, orig_x: T, update: Boolean = true): BackPack
     def !!(rhs: Layer): Layer
+    ...
+}
 ```
 `fp(x)` is a forward-pass that takes a m x n input tensor, representing a mini-batch of m n-dimensional column vectors, and returns the prediction, based on the current set of parameters

 `fbp(x, yb, orig_x)` implements the forward-backward pass in a single go.

-`def !!(rhs: Layer): Layer` creates a stack of two layers, which is itself a `Layer`, too
+`def !!(rhs: Layer): Layer` creates a stack of two layers, which is itself a `Layer`, too.

 A neural network is any stack/chain of layers that ends with an output layer, the latter providing the cost function.
-So, a neural network in our code base is simply represented by the input layer.
+So, a neural network in our code base is simply represented by the input, namely the first layer of a stack of layers.
 There's no such class as a `NeuralNetwork`, or so.
+Forward and backward pass are implemented by handing over computation between adjacent layers.

-Here's the code for the smallest meaningful network. `Affine` is a more mathematical term for dense layer, and `Euclidean()` is an output layer providing a cost function based on the euclidean distance between the predictions and the resp. labels.
+Here's the code for the smallest meaningful network: `Affine` is a more mathematical term for dense layer, `Sigmoid()` is obviously the sigmoid activation function implemented as a layer in its own right, and `Euclidean()` is an output layer providing a cost function based on the euclidean distance between the predictions and the resp. labels.

 ```